Frequently Asked Questions

 This defence argues that there was no risk of loss that resulted from the actions of the accused.
 As outlined above, to gain a conviction the Crown must prove that the victim suffered a loss, or was at risk of suffering a loss, as a result of the dishonest actions of the accused, and that the accused benefited from that loss.
 If the accused can prove that the victim did not suffer any loss and was at no risk of suffering a loss, the Court cannot find the accused guilty.

 The best defence for any criminal offence will always depend largely on the particular facts of the case.
 To ensure the best possible outcome it is important to consult qualified legal counsel to assist in formulating the correct strategy.
 Our Firm has experience in Peel Region with fraud offences of all values and can assist you in attaining a favourable outcome in your case.

 What are the Possible Penalties for Fraud?

 Depending on the value of the fraud committed, the accused will be charged with either Fraud Under $5,000 or Fraud Over $5,000.
 The value will largely determine the sentence given to the accused.
 Where the value of the fraud is less than $5,000, the Crown may elect how to proceed.
-In less serious cases the Crown will proceed summarily, and the accused will face a maximum of six months imprisonment and/or a $5,000 fine.
+In less serious cases the Crown will proceed summarily, and the accused will face a maximum of two years’ less a day imprisonment and/or a $5,000 fine.
 In more serious cases, the Crown will proceed by indictment and the maximum penalty the accused will face is two years’ imprisonment.

 Where the value of the fraud is over $5,000 or involved the use of a testamentary instrument, the accused will be charged with an indictable offence.
 The maximum penalty the accuse will face is fourteen years’ imprisonment.
 Where the value of the fraud exceeds one million dollars the accused will face a minimum of two years’ imprisonment.